LabToolsAU/LabLib/MPU6050/README.md

 Get the [i2CdevLib from here](https://github.com/jrowberg/i2cdevlib/archive/master.zip).

-Extract the zip file somewhere temporary, you need to dig out 2 folders:
+Extract the zip file somewhere temporary, you need to dig out 2 folders from the Arduino subfolder:

-The EFM32/I2Cdev folder and the Arduino/MPU6050 folder.
+The I2Cdev folder and the MPU6050 folder.

+'''Beware that there are several I2Cdev folders in the zip file.
+You specifically need to get the one in the Arduino subfolder!'''

 Put these in your Arduino libraries folder.